MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 - **BitLocker encryption**: You can now use BitLocker to encrypt the contents of data volumes on Azure Stack HCI, helping government and other customers stay compliant with standards such as FIPS 140-2 and HIPAA.
 - **Improved Storage Spaces Direct volume repair speed**: Repair volumes quickly and seamlessly.

-To learn more about what's new in Azure Stack HCI 20H2, [watch this video](https://www.youtube.com/watch?v=DPG7wGhh3sAa) from Microsoft Ignite 2020.
+To learn more about what's new in Azure Stack HCI 20H2, [watch this video](https://www.youtube.com/watch?v=DPG7wGhh3sAa) from Microsoft Inspire.

 ## Roles you can run without virtualizing